George Gilliam Steele

 George Gilliam Steele Sr. (April 1, 1798 – October 21, 1855) was an American architect in Huntsville, Alabama.

-Early life and family
+Early and family life

 Steele was born April 1, 1798, in Bedford County, Virginia.
 Around 1818, he moved from his home in Virginia to Huntsville, Alabama.
-In December 1823 he married Eliza Ann Weaver (1808-1891) and they had eight children.
+In December 1823, he married Eliza Ann Weaver (1808–1891), with whom he had eight children.
 One of his sons, Matthew W. Steele became an architect as well.
 It is not clear whether George or Matthew designed Quietdale.
-Another son, Col. Jno.
-Steele was a civil engineer.
+Another son, Colonel Johnathan Steele was a civil engineer.